redsquirrel/jargon/articles/btc-tx-streaming.md

 [snippet: btc_transaction_firehose.rb:73,78]

 We use Ruby's [EventMachine](https://github.com/eventmachine/eventmachine) to do all of the hard networking stuff.
-I read a nice EventMachine tutorial [here](http://20bits.com/article/an-eventmachine-tutorial).
+If you're unfamiliar with EventMachine, there's a nice tutorial [here](http://20bits.com/article/an-eventmachine-tutorial).
 (Thanks Jesse!)

 We loop through all of the IP addresses, connecting to each one on the default Bitcoin port of `8333`.
-We pass in the `BitcoinTransactionReader` module (which EventMachine mixes into its [Connection](http://www.rubydoc.info/gems/eventmachine/EventMachine/Connection) class), and also pass in the address (again) and our little database.
-These are passed to the `initialize` method defined in `BitcoinTransactionReader`.
+We pass in the `BitcoinTransactionReader` module (which EventMachine mixes into its [Connection](http://www.rubydoc.info/gems/eventmachine/EventMachine/Connection) class), and pass in the address (again), as well as our little database.
+These last two are passed to the `initialize` method defined in `BitcoinTransactionReader`.

 [snippet: btc_transaction_firehose.rb:7,12]

 A `BitcoinTransactionReader` will be created for *each* connection we make to a Bitcoin node.
 We set it up with its instance variables.
 The interesting one is `Bitcoin::Protocol::Parser.new(self)`.
 The reader passes *itself* into the parser, and we'll see how that works in a moment.

-At a high level, the `BitcoinTransactionReader` needs to hook into two libraries.
+The `BitcoinTransactionReader` needs to hook into two libraries.
 It needs to implement some of the EventMachine connection hooks as well as implementing some of the `Bitcoin::Protocol::Parser` methods.

 [snippet: btc_transaction_firehose.rb:15,22]

 Immediately after the connection is made to the Bitcoin node, EventMachine calls `post_init`.
-We use EventMachine's `send_data` method to reply with our version information.
+We use EventMachine's `send_data` method to reply with our version information, which includes the MY_USER_AGENT_STRING we defined earlier.
 Based on what I learned from Toshi, this appears to start a handshake between us and the Bitcoin node.

 [snippet: btc_transaction_firehose.rb:24,26]